 Eventually, Bruce and Carol were married and moved to Florida.
 After several years in Tallahassee working at Pegasus Studios and then Interlight International, they moved to Orlando in 1994.
 Bruce spent the next several years with Soundelux working on major films, TV and websites.
 When Soundelux moved back to California, he spent the next two decades working on the Jesus Film for Campus Crusade for Christ.

-Today he is still working on various music projects and is also taking the time to share his knowledge with the new generation.
+Today he is still working on various music projects and is also taking the time to share his knowledge with the new generation through guest speaking engagements and podcasts.
 In 2019, Bruce gave a presentation at the Orlando Public Library, Melrose Center on his career entitled "Confessions of a Professional Fly on the Wall".
 See Below.